Spectral Torsion: Noncommutative torsion

 \section{Noncommutative torsion}

 The spectral definition of torsion, Def.\ref{deftfun}, can be readily extended to the noncommutative case of spectral triples.
 Let $(\cA, D, \cH)$ be a $n$-summable unital spectral triple, $\Omega^1_D(\cA)$ be the $\cA$ bimodule of one forms generated by $\cA$ and $[D, \cA]$, which by definition consists of bounded operators on $\cH$.
 We assume that there exists a generalised algebra of pseudodifferential operators, which contains $\cA$, $D$, $|D|^\ell$ for $\ell\in\IZ$, and there exists a tracial state $\wres$ on it, called a noncommutative residue.
-Note that these assumptions follow if the spectral triple is finitely summable and regular, (c.f. \cite{Hi06} and \cite{Uuye11}).
 Moreover, we assume that the noncommutative residue identically vanishes on $T |D|^{-k}$ for any $k>n$ (c.f. \cite{CoMo95}) and a zero-order operator $T$ (i.e., an operator in the algebra generated by $\cA$ and $\Omega^1_D(\cA)$).
-We introduce the following definition of torsion functional for spectral triples. \begin{defn} for the spectral triple $(\cA, D, \cH)$ is a trilinear functional of $u,v,w \in \Omega^1_D(\cA)$ defined by,
+Note that these assumptions are satisfied if the spectral triple is finitely summable and regular, (c.f. \cite{Hi06} and \cite{Uuye11}).
+We introduce then the following definition of torsion functional for spectral triples. \begin{defn} for the spectral triple $(\cA, D, \cH)$ is a trilinear functional of $u,v,w \in \Omega^1_D(\cA)$ defined by,

 We say that the spectral triple is torsion-free (or, for simplicity, the Dirac operator $D$ is torsion-free) if $\mathcal{T}$ vanishes identically. \end{defn} We recall a stronger condition of {\em spectrally closed} spectral triples defined in \cite[Definition 5.5]{DSZ23} which, in particular, implies the torsion-free condition stated above. \begin{defn} We say that a spectral triple with a trace on the generalised algebra of pseudodifferential operators is spectrally closed if for any zero-order operator $P$ (from the algebra generated by $\cA,$ and $\Omega^1_D(\cA)$ ) the following holds: